 01 of 10

 Tall and striking, mullein offers soft, fuzzy greenery and stunning yellow flower that towers above the rest of the garden.
-This would make a lovely focal point to even a small garden.
+This would make a lovely focal point for even a small garden.
 Once rooted, mullein has no problem growing well in low moisture conditions.

-Mullein is also a friendly herb; it is easy to grow and definitely soft to the touch.
+Mullein is also a friendly herb; it is easy to grow and soft to the touch.
 Children are drawn to the furry nature and unique appearance.

 02 of 10